Therapeutic Phlebotomy Alleviates Blood Disorder Symptoms

 - On the day of your appointment, put on a short-sleeve or loose-fitting shirt to allow easy access to your arms.

-- Eat a light meal before you go to the lab.
+- Eat a light meal before you go to the infusion center.
 If you are on any medications, you may take them at your usual time unless your doctor instructs you otherwise.

 - Arrive 10-15 minutes before your scheduled appointment time and register at the desk.